 Dan Caplen plays Coalition at 7.15pm on Friday.

-We caught these guys supporting Aussie band Methyl Ethel in London recently.
+We caught this band supporting Aussie band Methyl Ethel in London recently.
 JAGARA are three sisters from London.
 They create a dramatic, bold and electric live set which varies from stripped back Shura-inspired 80s synth electronica to euphoric Grimes-inspired dance builds and drops.

 JAGARA play Bleach at 1.30pm on Thursday.